 “This is a marketing communication.
 This is not a contractually binding document.
 Please refer to the [prospectus of the [UCITS/ AIF/EuSEF/EuVECA]/Information document of the [AIF/EuSEF/EuVECA] and to the [KIID/KID](delete as applicable)] and do not base any final investment decision on this communication alone.”

 The disclaimer should be clearly displayed in the marketing communication.
-Clarity should be assessed in consideration of the type of communication: in case of a video presentation, the disclaimer should be embedded in the video and displaying the disclaimer just at the end of the video should not be considered appropriate..
+Clarity should be assessed in consideration of the type of communication: in case of a video presentation, the disclaimer should be embedded in the video and displaying the disclaimer just at the end of the video should not be considered appropriate.
+We propose that in that latter case the disclaimer be put at the start, but in small (by reference to website, etc.).

 A marketing communication should not be considered identifiable as such when it contains excessive cross reference to legal or regulatory provisions unless this is appropriate (e.g. reference to the provisions of a domestic law setting governing the functioning of the specific type of AIF to which the communication relates).